khr818/auto-annotated-port/content/pages/nv.md

       I'm a developer, digital artist, consultant and a bunch of other impressive titles and buzz words.
     subtitle: >-
-      This is my info — I'm sharing it all this with ya'll to impress you with all the hard work I've done in the past few years.
-Once you're impressed, you can continue to scroll down to see more details and credentials about me.
+      This is my info — I'm sharing it to you , I am Nidun Varshan This Is My INFO
     text: >+
       Cricket isn’t just a game for me; it’s a passion that fuels my spirit and brings me joy.
 Whether I’m playing on the field or watching my favorite